 - Saute ginger paste until ghee begins to separate (for about 10 min) in medium flame.

 - Add jaggery and mix well.

-- When the mixture gets thickened, remove from heat.
+- When the mixture gets coagulated, remove from heat.

-- Store in a clean dry airtight jar at room temperature.
+- Store in a clean dry airtight glass jar at room temperature.

 - My grandmother preferred to use palm jaggery (karuppatti).

-- Use black raisins only, if you happen to notice seeds in them, remove them before grinding.
+- It is preferred to use black raisins only, if you happen to notice seeds in them, remove them before grinding.

-- Be careful while dry roasting coriander seeds, you have to remove from heat before they get burnt; flip them every 10 sec even while roasting in low flame.
+- We have to remove coriander seeds from the pan before they get burnt; flip them every 10 sec even while roasting in low flame.